kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 ![FDM Benchmark 3D model.](../../images/week06/meshlab_1.jpg)

-1. Import the STL model output from the ExScanPro software.
+1. Import the STL model output from the EinScan Software software.
 2. Filter the model, under the menu Filters>Cleaning and Repairing: Choose as many repair options as the model needs.
 3. save the new filtered STL file.